nlm-irp-jianglab/Evolink/docs/index.md

 ## Installation
 ---
-To install Evolink is easy.
+To install Evolink is easy and you have three choices.

+### Use Conda
 - Step 1.
 Git clone project
 `git clone https://github.com/nlm-irp-jianglab/Evolink.git`
 `cd Evolink`